nirlob/vscode-workspace-views/TO-DO.md

-- Change git repository when changed the folder
+- Change view when open file from other folder (only file, not subfolder)
+- Save when close vscode